Natural History

 The Great Lakes section is further distinguished by a plain of glacial till deposited during the most recent ice age.
 The plain is interrupted by morainal ridges arranged in arcs south of the present Great Lakes.
 Valleys between the ridges are hummocky with knobs and kettle holes containing ponds or swamps.
 The Great Lakes themselves are, of course, the most dramatic feature.
 However, much of the terrain owes its characteristics to even larger lakes which covered the region immediately after the retreat of the last continental glacier.

-If you are interested in maps, this link will take you to a web site that
+If you are interested in maps, this link will take you to a web site that has many landform maps of New York.

 Color Landform Atlas: New York